-If want to to learn more about what exactly went wrong on the rig, and what could have been done to prevent it, this film will leave you wondering.
-It’s subjects talk about staff reductions and corners being cut on the rig, but specifics are sparse.
-It doesn’t really explain what went wrong that day, or even what a “blowout” is.
-Where ‘The Great Invisible’ shines is by casting light on the human victims of the industrial disaster.
+If you want to learn more about what exactly went wrong on the rig, and what could have been done to prevent it, this film will leave you wondering.
+Its subjects talk about staff reductions and corners being cut on the rig, but specifics are sparse — it doesn’t really explain what went wrong that day, or even what a “blowout” is.
+But where ‘The Great Invisible’ shines is by casting light on the human victims of the industrial disaster.

 Director Margaret Brown said at a Q&A after the film’s first screening in Austin that she ”wanted to use people, not graphs” to tell the story.
 “We lost the opportunity to talk about the lessons of the disaster because of political pressure.”
 (Brown’s representatives declined an interview request from StateImpact Texas to discuss the film.)

 Those at the screening got to hear in person from some of those voices, like Keith Jones, the father of Gordon Jones, a rig worker killed in the explosion.
 The film shows haunting footage of Jones attending his son’s birthday party days before heading to the Deepwater Horizon, and the birth of his second son three weeks after the incident.
 Jones had arrived on the rig just the day before.